Skip to content Go to the menu

 Content type: Page

-The Rabelais Health and Science Association is composed of students in the Rabelais Early Health and Science Dual Degree Program, that is, students in health-related fields (pharmacy, medicine, dentistry) who are pursuing a science degree concurrently.
-Objectives and Activities Organize student activities for the Rabelais Dual Degree Program Promote scientific research in health (various scientific events) Organize tutoring sessions to assist health students interested in joining the Rabelais Dual Degree Program.
+The Rabelais Health and Science Association is composed of students in the Rabelais Early Health and Science Dual Degree Program—that is, students in health-related fields (pharmacy, medicine, dentistry) who are pursuing a science degree concurrently.
+Objectives and Activities Foster student life within the Rabelais Dual Degree Program Promote scientific research in health (various scientific events) Organize tutoring sessions to assist health students interested in joining the Rabelais Dual Degree Program.
 Instagram Email

 Association of Friends of Scientific and Technical Collections